Resources & Links

-Social Housing is an umbrella term referring to rental housing that is designed to cater for the needs of people on very low to moderate incomes who may be experiencing ‘rental stress’ in the private market.
-It includes housing which is owned or managed by the state ie public housing (Housing NSW), or housing that is owned or managed by community housing organisations or the Aboriginal Housing Office.
+Social Housing is rental housing for people on very low to moderate incomes who may be experiencing ‘rental stress’ in the private market.
+It includes housing which is owned or managed by the NSW State Government, by community housing organisations or by the Aboriginal Housing Office.

 SGCH is a Tier 1 CHP under the National Regulatory System Community Housing.
 This means we are a growth provider, managing a large portfolio of properties and undertaking community housing development projects that use private sector funds and investment.

 In Australia in 2017-18, over 1 million low-income households were in financial ‘housing stress’, spending more than 30% of their income on housing and facing difficulties meeting basic living costs.

 In comparison to similar countries, Australia has quite a small percentage of social housing properties available which is continuing to decline from 5.1% of all housing stock in 2001 to 4.2% in 2016.
 In contrast, countries such as the United Kingdom have about 20% of all housing stock devoted to social housing.

 There are currently almost 60,000 eligible applicants waiting for a home in Social Housing in NSW.
 The size of this list reflects the inadequate supply of affordable housing for people on lower income households living in NSW and specifically, Sydney.